rdegges/rdegges-blog/articles/2011/startup-mode.md

-% Startup Mode
+Title: Startup Mode
-%
+Date: 2011-01-07 00:13
-%
+Author: Randall Degges

-# Startup Mode
+Tags: programming, startup

 Yesterday I got some exciting news.
 Very exciting.
 My company is going to be doing some massive, explosive expansion over the next 90 days.
 How expansive?